ALTM005/code-collab/docs/architecture.md

 # System Architecture

-This document breaks down how CodeCollab works under the hood.
+This document breaks down how CodenCollab works under the hood.
 It explains our data flow, the "Hybrid" execution model we implemented, and the specific trade-offs we made for low-latency performance.

 ## High-Level Overview

-CodeCollab operates on a **Pub/Sub (Publish/Subscribe)** model.
+CodenCollab operates on a **Pub/Sub (Publish/Subscribe)** model.
 - **Publishers:** Clients (browsers) emit events like keystrokes or cursor movements.
 - **Subscriber/Broadcaster:** The FastAPI backend receives these events and immediately broadcasts them to other users in the same "Room."